madalinaradu1/Research-Marketplace/README.md

 For a comprehensive overview of the project, see [PROJECT_SUMMARY.md](PROJECT_SUMMARY.md).

+For detailed information about the technology stack and tools used, see [TECH_STACK.md](TECH_STACK.md).

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.